lisp-docs/cl-language-reference/docs/chap-3/d-i-dictionary/_defmacro.md

 The extra set of parentheses removes the ambiguity.
-However, the definition is now incorrect because a macro call such as (loser (car pool)) would not provide any argument form for the lambda list (a b &rest c), and so the default value against which to match the *lambda list* would be **nil** because no explicit default value was specified.
+However, the definition is now incorrect because a macro call such as (loser (car pool)) would not provide any argument form for the lambda list (a b &amp;rest c), and so the default value against which to match the *lambda list* would be **nil** because no explicit default value was specified.
 The consequences of this are unspecified since the empty list, **nil**, does not have *forms* to satisfy the parameters a and b.
 The fully correct definition would be either

-(defmacro loser (x &optional ((a b &rest c) ’(nil nil)) &rest z)
+(defmacro loser (x &amp;optional ((a b &amp;rest c) ’(nil nil)) &amp;rest z)